Average order value

 Average order value (AOV) tracks the average dollar amount spent each time a customer places an order on a website or mobile app.
 To calculate your company’s average order value, simply divide total revenue by the number of orders.

 AOV is a key performance indicator that online businesses measure to understand their customers’ purchasing habits.
 Like other key metrics, AOV can be tracked for any time period, but most companies monitor the moving monthly average.

 Knowing your company’s average order value helps you evaluate your overall online marketing efforts and pricing strategy by giving you the metrics needed to measure the long-term value of individual customers.

 As a bench mark of customer behavior, the AOV helps you set goals and strategies and evaluate how well those strategies are working.

 Sometimes marketers focus much of their energy on increasing traffic to a website when it would more impactful and profitable to increase their AOV.
 Increasing traffic typically costs money, while increasing AOV does not.

-Since there is a transaction cost associated with each order, increasing your AOV is a way to drive direct revenue and increase your profits, as the customer is already buying from your store.
+Since there is a transaction cost associated with each order, increasing your AOV is a way to drive direct revenue and increase your profits when customers are already buying from your store.

-There are a number of strategies that may increase your average order value, and they are essentially different ways to get your customer to spend more, either by buying more products than they had originally intended, or by buying more expensive products than they had originally intended.
+There are a number of strategies that may increase your average order value.
+These strategies are essentially different ways to get your customer to spend more, either by buying more products than they had originally intended or by buying more expensive products than they had originally intended.

 Optimizing your AOV can take place across all steps of the sales funnel.
 You can nudge your customer to purchase additional products related to what is in their shopping cart, perhaps the ones that are easily forgotten, like batteries for an electronic device or light bulbs for a lamp.
 Alternately, you could suggest that they consider a more expensive, perhaps even a bestselling, alternative.